54th Infantry Regiment (United States): History

-Today, 2nd Battalion, 54th Infantry Regiment is a One Station Unit Training battalion on Sand Hill, Fort Benning, Georgia.
-It has been the starting place for the training of tens of thousands of United States Army Infantrymen over the past three decades.
+Today, the 2nd Battalion, 54th Infantry Regiment is a One Station Unit Training battalion on Sand Hill, Fort Benning, Georgia.
+It has been the starting place for the training of tens of thousands of United States Army infantrymen over the past three decades.

 The 3rd Battalion, 54th Infantry regiment was reactivated on 2 August 2019 as a One Station Unit Training unit on Sand Hill, Fort Benning, Georgia.
-The unit was reactivated to enable the success of the army's new 22-week OSUT training regime.
+The unit was reactivated to enable the success of the Army's new 22-week OSUT training regime.